Benjamin Wynn

-Benjamin Wynn, (Benjamin Matfield Wynn, born 1979) known also as Deru, is an American composer, sound designer and music producer mostly known for creating the sound design for the TV series Avatar: The Last Airbender.
+Benjamin Wynn (Benjamin Matfield Wynn, born 1979), known also as Deru, is an American composer, sound designer and music producer mostly known for creating the sound design for the TV series Avatar: The Last Airbender.
 He has collaborated with composers such as Joby Talbot, Jeremy Zuckerman and The Echo Society.
 He also produces electronic music under the name "Deru".
 He is the grandson of neurosurgeon Joseph Ransohoff.

 Background

 Wynn studied electronic music at the California Institute of the Arts, where he focused on synthesis, signal processing, acoustics, music theory and composition, and earned a bachelor's degree in music technology.

-Collaboration

-In 2007, Wynn (as Deru) collaborated with British composer Joby Talbot on the score to Wayne McGregor's ballet, "Genus", based on Charles Darwin's book, On the Origin of Species, commissioned by the Paris Opera Ballet.
-The ballet premiered at the Palais Garnier in October 2007 and was commissioned for a second round of performances in November 2009.
-The eight-part score combines electronics with a 10-part choir and string instruments.
-The score is available on Ant-Zen and Dear Oh Dear Records and was featured in the 2009 documentary, "La Danse: The Paris Opera Ballet".
-Genus had its North American premiere by the National Ballet of Canada at the Four Seasons Centre in March 2017 in Toronto, Canada.
+Career

 The Track Team

-Wynn is co-owner of a music and sound design company in Los Angeles called The Track Team.
+In 2004, Wynn became a co-owner of a Los Angeles music and sound design company called The Track Team, which started with co-founder Jeremy Zuckerman.
 He was the force behind the sound design for all three seasons of Nickelodeon's hit television show, Avatar: The Last Airbender, which won a Peabody Award in 2008.
-Wynn was nominated for a Motion Picture Sound Editor's Golden Reel award in 2009 for his sound design work on Avatar: The Last Airbender.
+Wynn was nominated for a Motion Picture Sound Editor's Golden Reel award in 2009 for his sound design work on the show.

-He started The Track Team with co-founder Jeremy Zuckerman in 2004.
-Together they have created music for the Nickelodeon TV series, Kung Fu Panda: Legends of Awesomeness, the score for the feature films Just Peck and A Leading Man and music and sound design for DC Comics shorts.
-Wynn also worked on the sound design for the sequel to Avatar: The Last Airbender, The Legend of Korra.
-Ben and Jeremy won a 2012 Emmy Award for music editing for Kung Fu Panda: Legends of Awesomeness.
-In 2013, they were nominated for another Emmy Award for music editing for Kung Fu Panda: Legends of Awesomeness.
-They received their third Emmy Award nomination in 2014; and in 2015, they won their second Emmy Award for music editing for Kung Fu Panda: Legends of Awesomeness.
-In 2017, Wynn and Zuckerman were nominated for their fifth Emmy Award nomination, for music editing for Kung Fu Panda: Legends of Awesomeness.